ChronoTechSolutions/supreme-hq/README.md

 # 🚀 Supreme HQ | Digital Command Center

-The central hub for **Supreme Outdoor Advertising Ltd.** This dashboard provides real-time visibility into production workflows, inventory levels, and field operations at **Fairview Farm Estate**.
+The central hub for **Supreme Outdoor Advertising Ltd.** This dashboard provides real-time visibility into production workflows, inventory levels, and field operations at **Offsite Storage Location**.

 ## 🏗️ The Ecosystem
 This Hub connects to two other specialized micro-apps: